Rangers rough up rookie, beat A’s 5-2 in doubleheader opener

+ARLINGTON, Texas (AP) — While the Texas Rangers were roughing up an Oakland pitcher making his big league debut, one of their own rookies was getting ready to get his first victory.

-ARLINGTON, Texas (AP) — Rougned Odor and Ronald Guzman homered in a five-run first inning for the Texas Rangers, who beat the Oakland Athletics 5-2 in the first game of a doubleheader Saturday to spoil the major league debut of Daulton Jefferies.
+Texas left-hander Wes Benjamin was warming up in the bullpen preparing to enter in the second inning as planned behind an opener when Rougned Odor and Ronald Guzman homered in a five-run first off Daulton Jefferies for the Rangers in a 5-2 victory over the Athletics in the first game of a doubleheader Saturday.

-Rangers rookie left-hander Wes Benjamin (1-0) worked four innings for his first big league victory, coming in his fifth game.
-He struck out four and walked one while allowing two runs after Nick Goody retired the first three batters as an opener.
+“I would be lying to you if I said I wasn’t thinking about it.
+But at the same time, I try not to look at the scoreboard.” said Benjamin, who entered with a 5-0 lead.
+“I knew the second inning was mine and I was preparing to go in like a start, eat as many innings as I could.”

+After Nick Goody retired the first three batters as the opener, Benjamin (1-0) went four innings in his fifth big league game — all in relief — with four strikeouts and one walk.
 Rafael Montero worked a perfect seventh for his eight save in as many tries this season, though it was the right-handed closer’s first since Sept.
 1. The Rangers had won only 10 of their previous 13 games.

+A’s manager Bob Melvin said Jeffries “was probably a little amped up.
+The homers were changeups, probably a little higher velocity than he normally throws.
+First inning can be tough regardless, and then in your first start, get a couple guys out and you have to look at a three-run homer, it can get you nervous.”

 Jefferies (0-1), a 25-year-old right-hander who had never pitched above the Double-A level, was called up to be the 29th player for the A’s in the doubleheader.
 He threw 53 pitches over two innings, allowing the five runs on five hits, with one strikeout and two walks.